danwahl/danwahl.github.io/_posts/2022-05-13-thing-obscurer.md

 ---
 layout: post
 title: Thing Obscurer
-excerpt: Complicated Stuff Without Simple Words
+excerpt: Complicated Stuff Without Simple Words.
 ---

 XKCD author Randall Munroe's [Thing Explainer](https://xkcd.com/thing-explainer/) used only the most common [ten hundred words](/assets/js/thing-obscurer/words.js) to simply explain complicated topics.
-[Nydwracu's Fnords](https://slatestarcodex.com/2014/05/24/nydwracus-fnords/) does the opposite, removing everything non-essential and thereby exposing the underlying tone.
+[Nydwracu's Fnords](https://slatestarcodex.com/2014/05/24/nydwracus-fnords/) did the opposite, removing everything non-essential and thereby exposing the underlying tone.

 I like both of these ideas, so let's combine them.
 Copy/paste some text into the box, and below you'll see the same text with the most common "ten hundred" words (and some punctuation) removed.